Morges in Switzerland hosts a free but very impressive show day for around 1,500 British classic cars in the parks and on the quays of Lake Geneva.

 The Swiss Classic British Car Meeting is usually held on the first Saturday of October in Morges.
 Cars are displayed in the large independence park as well as the quays of Lake Geneva.
 Admission is free.

 The car show runs from 10 am to 5 pm.
 However, participants may arrive and depart at any time without restrictions.
 Thus some arrive long after others have already left again.
 A good time for visitors is around noon or early afternoon when the display is at its largest.

-Buying and selling is not actively encouraged but a few cars will display “for sale” signs.
-The show is also a good opportunity to meet with other enthusiast while specialists industries have exhibitions and can provide useful contacts for spares and restoring.
+Buying and selling are not actively encouraged but a few cars will display “for sale” signs.
+The show is also a good opportunity to meet with other enthusiasts while specialist industries have exhibitions and can provide useful contacts for spares and restoring.

 Concession stands sell basic food and drinks on the quays while several good, if pricy, restaurants face the lake.
 Many more restaurants and cafes are in the pedestrian zone and main shopping street of Morges a block inland.
 Many car owners wisely bring their own picnic along, as queues can be long at lunchtime.

 As the British cars are displayed in parks and on the quays, the number of parking spots in Morges is not reduced that dramatically.
 However, Saturday is also market day in Morges and parking does become difficult.

 Few would regret using public transportation to Morges on British classic cars day.
 Trains are available around four times per hour to Geneva (around 30 minutes) and Lausanne (12 minutes), with direct connections available on the Montreux, Neuchatel, Bern, and other parts of Switzerland.

 The CGN Lake Geneva passenger pleasure boats unfortunately calls only rarely in Morges at this time of the year.
 The boat from Lausanne arrives around 11:20 am with a return to Lausanne at around 16:45.
 Boat and train combinations are easy to book, or simply buy two separate tickets – the prices are the same.